solodev/cloud-documentation/src/Marketplace/Profile/index.md

 # Markeplace Profile

-## Introduction
+*Developers, sellers, and resellers can edit their marketplace to create a unique digital footprint in their personal store or reflect their company brand.*

-Developers, sellers, and resellers can edit their marketplace to create a unique digital footprint in their personal store or reflect their company brand.
-Refer to the steps below to update your marketplace profile.
+---

-## Updating your Marketplace Profile
+## Updating your Marketplace profile

 - From the Solodev Cloud dashboard, click Marketplace.

 - Click Profile.